 I asked my husband if he wanted soup for supper.
 He said sure but he wanted chicken noodle.
 I asked his if he wanted homemade.
 He said no. The can was just fine.
 I said alright and I would also make my oldest daughter's chowder.
 I think he is becoming suspicious of me because he asked what was in her chowder.
 I told him and he said fine.
 He didn't want me to make two soups.
 Opening a can and heating it up isn't hard but he said the corn chowder was fine.
 I think he likes the chowder too.

-Cheesy, Corn and Kabassa Chowder
+Cheesy, Corn and Kabassa Chowder1 Tbsp olive oil

 1 package of kielbasa